Skip to content

-There are multiple commands integrated into jenesis that allow you to perform a variety of tasks these commands are:
+There are multiple commands integrated into jenesis that allow you to perform a variety of tasks.
+A full list of these commands is provided below:

 • new